Accenture/openathon-2019-angular/lab-04/README.md

       console.error("An error occurred:", error.error.message);
     } else {
       // The backend returned an unsuccessful response code.
-      // The response body may contain clues as to what went wrong, console.error(
+      // The response body may contain clues about what went wrong, console.error(
         `Backend returned code ${error.status}, ` + `body was: ${error.error}`
       );